-Most males, especially young males possess two sides to this aspect and relationship of our personalities.
-The first one is:
+Most males, especially young males possess two sides to this relationship of our personalities:

-Whether this is manifested as how we want others to see us as... super-human or maybe extremely smart are only examples.
-This need to be recognized and respected, is complicated and little understood.
+This can manifest in different ways as to how we want others to see us as... maybe it's Heroic, Sophisticated or Smart are only examples; this need to be recognized and respected, is complicated and is still not fully understood.

-This intensity of how each of us would like to see ourselves is generally a direct result from childhood upbringing of our experiences, whether these were good or bad: can affect this intensity greatly some males/females may use this to go on and achieve great things in their weight training and life...
+Why we want others to see us in a different light often comes as a result from childhood upbringing.
+Our experiences, whether these were good or bad: can affect this intensity greatly, both men and women may use this to go on and achieve great things in their weight training and life...

 While others will struggle and never really seem to find the path that suits them best.

-Controlling and keeping the ego in check has more to do with how you honor yourself, If you find that you really struggle with this, try to separate these two if you can.
+Controlling and keeping the ego in check parallels with self respect, If you find that you really struggle with this try to separate the two.

-As mentioned earlier, our personalities and understanding of them can be complicated at best.
-From the outward face that we show every day to the deep psychological one that we feel each day....
+As mentioned earlier, our personalities can be complicated at best, from the outward face that we show every day to the deep psychological one that we feel each day...

-Understanding that you do have an ego and how to use it to your advantage, in your gym and separating the daily face that you show outwardly each day; from that of the deep psychological and imaginary face of the ego and learning to separate and balance them, is the essence of ego training.
+Understanding that you do have an ego and how to use it to your advantage, separating the daily face that you show outwardly each day, from that of the deep psychological and imaginary face of the ego and learning to balance them, is the essence of ego training.

-The ego is: the shadowy figure and second side to each male and is a manifest of thoughts and beliefs from life's experiences, that resides in the imagination of how we want to perceive ourselves.
+The ego is the shadowy figure or second side to each us, often a manifest of thoughts and beliefs from life's experiences, that resides in the imagination of how we want to perceive ourselves.

-Mentally making an effort to control ego training in the gym, and instead-use the egos positive energy and intensity to keep you consistently motivated positively, helps to keep overconfidence at bay.
+Mentally making an effort to control ego training in the gym while using the egos positive energy and intensity to keep you consistently motivated helps to keep overconfidence at bay.

-Try to use just enough of the driving strength of your ego to push yourself in the gym is Paramount in beginners weight training, but try to leave the rest at the gym doors...
+Using just enough of the egos driving stimulation to push yourself in the gym is Paramount as a beginner or intermediate - while leaving the rest at the gym doors...

-Trust me, it won’t be long before others will begin to notice how you train, not only will you be noticed, But...
-Also respected for it.
+You may find before long - others will begin to notice how you train and not only will you be noticed, but respected for it.

-Finding your strength in the delicacy of your ego can be achieved by: learning and accepting humility!
-It is okay to be wrong.
-Keep your mind and opinions open to new and maybe even exciting ideas, of different ways to do and accomplish things...
+Finding your strength in the delicacy of the ego can be achieved by-learning and accepting humility!
+It's okay to be wrong.
+Keep your mind and opinions open to new and exciting ideas, often teaching us different ways to accomplish new things...

-You may be very surprised as to what you might learn in and out of your gym.
+often surprising and inspiring to what you may learn in and out of your gym.

-I encourage you to use the site, to help learn and build your knowledge and understanding, as it was built for you and I of course wish you all the best in you training.
-DWT
+I encourage you to use the site, to help learn and build your knowledge and understanding, I wish you all the best in the future of your training.